H4PPYX/MPK_gpsTracker/README.md

+#### repository created as a part of team project "Mapa Utrudnień MPK"

 # MPK GPS Tracker

 The device designed for real-time vehicle GPS tracking and sending the data to remote backend server.